imjoy-team/ImJoy/backend/README.md

 ```

 ## Switch virtual environments
-  Python Plugins for ImJoy can have different conda environments, which provides a way to isolate plugins.
+  Python plugins for ImJoy can have different conda environments, which provides a way to isolate plugins.
 You can therefore run python plugins with different versions of Python, or use different pip packages.